jclr/amazon-egc-extractor/README.md

 # Amazon eGift Card Extractor

-This script will attempt to extract the codes in the eGC emails sent by Amazon and print it to the console.
+This script will attempt to extract the codes in the eGC emails sent by Amazon and print them to the console.

 ## Installation